rikwade/dotnvim/README.md

 * Read more about why [neovim chose lua](https://github.com/neovim/neovim/wiki/FAQ#why-embed-lua-instead-of-x)

 ## You should know this before using
-* Things may not be perfect as it were
+* Things may not be perfect as they were
 	* `neovim` built in `lsp` may not be the best at the moment compared to something like `coc-nvim`
-	* `nvim-lspconfig` provide some `lsp` features but lot of features are missing (you will have to configure them yourselves)
+	* `nvim-lspconfig` provide some `lsp` features but a lot of features are missing (you will have to configure them yourselves)
-		* `coc-nvim` and `lsp-config` both uses `jdtls` but for some reason features like "go to definition" work better on `coc-nvim`
+		* `coc-nvim` and `lsp-config` both use `jdtls` but for some reason features like "go to definition" work better on `coc-nvim`

 * Not everything is in `lua`
 	* Most of the plugins are still in `vimscript` so this is not 100% `lua` but I'm doing my best to find `lua` alternatives